 Emma uses her interdisciplinary background to support people and organizations in their sustainability efforts.
-She currently serves as project lead for the Island Institute’s Climate & Energy team, where she helps guide communities in transitioning to cleaner, more resilient, and more affordable energy.
-Emma also provides support for the Community Data team and serves on the Inclusion & Equity Task Force.
+She currently serves as project lead for the Island Institute’s Clean Energy team, where she helps guide communities in transitioning to cleaner, more resilient, and more affordable energy.
+Emma also provides support for the Community Data team.

 Before joining the Island Institute, Emma served to address environmental sustainability locally and globally in a variety of settings, including managing student and alumni activities at the University of Michigan’s business and environment program; running energy generation models and emerging clean technologies research in the renewable energy team at Pacific Gas and Electric; leading the International Finance Corporation’s internal sustainability efforts; teaching environmental education to kids in Maine and Cape Cod; and building fundraising campaigns for a community bicycle repair nonprofit.
 She received an AB in Environmental Science and Public Policy from Harvard University, and an MBA/MS in Environment & Resources from Stanford University.

 Originally from a small fishing town in Nova Scotia, Emma enjoys biking for transportation and travel.